bruderstein/PythonScript/docs/source/intro.rst

 The Callback smallprint
 -----------------------

-Due to the nature of Scintilla events, they are processed internally slightly differently to Notepad++ events.
+Due to the nature of Scintilla events, they are by default processed internally slightly differently to Notepad++ events.
 Notepad++ events are always processed *sychronously*, i.e. your event handler finishes before Python Script lets Notepad++ continue.
+Scintilla events are placed in a queue, and your event handlers are called as the queue is *asynchronously* processed
+- i.e. the event completes before your event handler is complete (or potentially before your event handler is even called).

-Scintilla events are placed in a queue, and your event handlers process the queue (this happens automatically, you don't need to do anything different) - the only difference is that if you have a lot of callbacks registered, you might receive the event some time after it has actually occurred.
+The only visible difference is that if you have a lot of callbacks registered, or your callbacks perform a lot of work, you might receive the event some time after it has actually occurred.
 In normal circumstances the time delay is so small it doesn't matter, but you may need to be aware of it if you're doing something time-sensitive.

-This does mean that cancelling the SCN_AUTOCSELECTION notification is not possible (as the SCI_AUTOCCANCEL message must be sent before the notification returns).
-I'm open to suggestions for this, but processing the notifications sychronously would mean (slightly) reduced performance of "normal" code, added complication and more risk of obscure threading bugs.
+ As of version 1.0, you can use :method:`Editor.callbackSync` to add a synchronous callback.
+This allows you to perform time-sensitive operations in an event handler.
+It also allows for calling :method:`Editor.autoCCancel` in a ``SCINTILLANOTIFICATION.AUTOCSELECTION`` notification to cancel the auto-complete.
+Note that there are certain calls which cannot be made in a synchronous callback -
+ :method:`Editor.findText`, :method:`Editor.searchInTarget` and :method:`Editor.setDocPointer` are notable examples.  :method:`Notepad.createScintilla`
+ and :method:`Notepad.destroyScintilla` are other examples in the ``Notepad`` object - note that this only applies to Scintilla (``Editor``) callbacks, ``Notepad`` callbacks can perform any operation.

 .. _Python: http://www.python.org/